 The Education Quality Accreditation Commission (EQAC) was established with a mission to promote the development and maintenance of education quality and ethical standards in higher education and training programs.
 The development was made possible by means of standard-setting, evaluation, and consultation processes.
 The Education Quality Accreditation Commission identifies and accredits educational and training institutions that have attained and maintained the standards deemed necessary to operate according to our established education quality and accreditation criteria.
+Additionally, those educational institutions interested in offering ECTS credits can take advantage of this accreditation process to ensure their compliance with European regulations and issue their own ECTS credits.
 The EQAC is committed to promote high standards of education, to recognize professional excellence, and to provide an invaluable guide to education quality and recognition in the complex sector of world wide education.

 This commitment is achieved through the following services: